tc39/notes/es8/2018-01/jan-23.md

 #### Conclusion/Resolution

- - Stage 1 for Set-specific methods
+- Stage1 for Set-specific methods
- - Stage 1 for the more generic methods Array-like methods (for both Set and Map)
+- Stage1 for the more generic methods Array-like methods (for both Set and Map)